borntofrappe/game-development/Practice/Minesweeper/README.md

 ## Notes

-A grid of columns and rows.

-A cell with a few bits of information
+- cell in its various states: dark, revealed, mine, neighboring mines

-- has a mine
+- grid populating a 2d grid

-- x, y, size

-- is revealed

-- number of neighbors
+- window sized according to the number of columns and rows

-- The data structure is a A 2D array describing the columns first and the cells later

-[
-[,,,]
-[,,,]
-[,,,]
-]

-- position on the basis of the index of the column and row (lua 1 base indexing)
+- 1 based indexing

-- mechanism to reveal, on click considering the x and y coordinate of the mouse cursor
+- on click reveal the cell corresponding to the x,y coordinates

-- how many neighbors have a mine considering the neighbors -1,1; -1, 1 skipping 0 0.
-Consider only the cells in the grid
+- populate grid with a fixed number of mines. `mines` and `minesCoords` with a `repeat ... until` loop in the initialization of the grid

+- add hints by looping through the grid and count the number of neighboring mines.
+Only for non-mine cells. `math.min` and `math.max` help to constrain the cells to the existing columns and rows.
+Tilde character `~` to check for inequality `~=`

+---

 - a fixed number of mines; pick a cell, making sure not to pick the same cell twice (array of options, from which you remove the chosen option)

 - if a clicked cell has no neighbor, reveal all adjacent cells without a mine, recursively.
 Flood algorithm whereby you reveal the neighbor and call the function reveal.
 Make sure not to call the function with a revealed cell

-## Game

-Similarly to tetris, the size of the window is computed from the number of columns, rows and the sizr of the individual cell